goibacache/bloonJS/README.md

 - Helps auto assign "PUG Players" & "News" roles.
 - List the current servers.
 - Search the wiki.
-- Moderation commands and loging those commands into a channel.
+- Moderation commands and logging those commands into a channel.